hoophq/sequence/README.md

 - **Multi-Tenant**: Run multiple ledgers using the same infrastructure.
 Simply setup multiple tenants in the configurations and use the different API keys.

 - **No-SQL powered**: Sequence runs on top of a No-SQL database.
-It is horizontally scalable from the 12-factors contianer to the persistency layer.
+It is horizontally scalable from the 12-factors container to the persistency layer.

 - **Immutable**: Most existing ledger use database updates.
 This is bad for a ledger.
 Sequence is immutable.
 The design of the database allows for consistency of balances without a single field using updateds.